 The Health and Wellbeing (with Ageing) research group includes a dynamic team of academic researchers and postgraduate students from the Department of Neuroscience, Psychology and Behaviour.
-It interfaces with research groups across the College of Life Sciences (e.g. from the Department of Health Sciences) and maintains active collaborations with clinical academics from NHS and private healthcare providers.
+It interfaces with research groups across the College of Life Sciences (e.g. from the Department of Population Health Sciences) and maintains active collaborations with clinical academics from NHS and private healthcare providers.
 Further information on core research group members is listed below.

 Dr Annemieke Apergis-Schoute, Lecturer in Psychology

 Annemieke specialises in research on prefrontal connectivity and the interaction between anxiety and compulsivity in mental health.
 She has expertise in neuroimaging, cognitive tests, mental health research, patient recruitment and deep brain stimulation, interactions of the vmPFC and basal ganglia.

 Andrew has research interests in judgment and decision making, game theory, experimental games, cooperative reasoning, evolution of cooperation, and psychometrics.

 Dr Ainslea Cross, Lecturer in Psychology

 Ainslea is a Health Care Professions Council registered Health Psychologist with expertise in health behaviour change, medication adherence, stress and cardiovascular reactivity and family/social aspects of health.
 She is also Lead Health Psychologist at the Cardiovascular Diseases Health Psychology Service at Glenfield Hospital, University Hospitals Leicester.

 Dr Caren Frosch, Lecturer in Psychology